 Wild garlic will tolerate growing in the open, but as soon as there is hot sun its leaves will burn off and it will retreat to its bulb.
 It is worth growing some wild garlic in the deepest shade you can find, in which case it will persist until midsummer.

 Wild garlic can be raised from seed or, more easily, grown from bulbs.
 The bulbs do not store like those of cultivated garlic, they dry out and die quite quickly if they are not stored moist.
 They transplant very well ‘in the green’ (while the bulbs are growing), which also avoids the problem of forgetting where you have planted the bulbs!
+If you are in Scotland, don’t forget that it is legal to pick leaves, flowers and seeds for your own use without the owner’s permission but not to uproot a plant (e.g. by transplanting bulbs) or to harvest commercially.
+If you want to do either of these you will have to ask the owner.

 One word of warning, whether you are foraging wild garlic or growing it.
 While wild garlic is entirely edible, it can be growing in with leaves of plants that are quite poisonous, as most of the spring bulbs are.
-It is hard to mistake wild garlic for anything else when you look closely – the combination of the broad, soft leaf and the garlic smell is unique – but if you are bulk harvesting you might become a little careless.
+It is hard to mistake wild garlic for anything else when you look closely – the combination of the broad, soft leaf and the garlic smell is unique – but if you are picking lots of leaves you might become a little careless.
 In the photo below you’ll see a patch of poisonous snowdrops growing in about the wild garlic, so if you are foraging, take care, and if you are growing I would recommend removing any snowdrops, bluebells or other spring bulbs from the same bed.